 In addition to attending all of your classes on a regular basis, you must ensure that you arrive to class on time.
 Instruction begins when class begins.
-Students with three unexcused tardies per semester-for each class period are subject to a consequence from the teacher.
-Students who accrue five unexcused tardies per semester-per class period, will be subject to progressive discipline.
+Students with three unexcused tardies per semester in any class period are subject to a consequence from the teacher.
+Further tardies will be subject to progressive discipline.